 Vector graphics are a powerful image format for creating digital images, but they also have their limits.
 In this article, we’ll explore the advantages and disadvantages of vector graphics and discuss the best uses for this technology.

 Vector graphics are often the preferred choice for digital art because they are scalable and maintain their quality regardless of size.
 This means that images created with vector graphics will look the same at any size, making them an ideal format for logos, icons, and other graphics that may need to be resized later.

-Typical uses are for stationery, large banners, signs, vehicle graphics and just about anything else you can think of!
+Other typical uses are for stationery, large banners, signs, vehicle graphics and illustrations.

 Vector Graphic Verses Bitmap Images

 There are two kinds of computer graphics – raster (composed of pixels) and vector (composed of paths).
 Raster images are more commonly called bitmap images.

 A bitmap image uses a grid of individual pixels where each pixel can be a different colour or shade.
 Bitmaps are composed of pixels.